simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

       /dev/tpm0: character special (10/224)

 #.
-A TPM would be muct less useful if the boot process can't be protected.
+A TPM would be much less useful if the boot process can't be protected.
 A
-   BIOS password must be set to make sure no thirds parties can boot the host.
+   BIOS password must be set to make sure no third parties can boot the host.
    Please set the admin password and the user password in the BIOS.
 If there is an option to require password at boot time, enable it.
 Do not enable Intel Platform Trust Techonology (PTT) or Intel TXT at this time.